-We have audited the financial statements of Aggregate Resources Trust (the "Trust"), which comprise the statement of financial position as at December 31, 2019, and the statements of revenue and expenses and changes in fund balances, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2019, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+We have audited the financial statements of Aggregate Resources Trust (the "Trust"), which comprise the statement of financial position as at Our objectives are to obtain reasonable assurance about whether the December 31, 2019, and the statements of revenue and expenses and financial statements as a whole are free from material misstatement, changes in fund balances, and cash flows for the year then ended, and whether due to fraud or error, and to issue an auditor's report that notes to the financial statements, including a summary of significant includes our opinion.
+Reasonable assurance is a high level of assurance, accounting policies.
+In our opinion, the accompanying financial statements but is not a guarantee that an audit conducted in accordance with present fairly, in all material respects, the financial position of the Trust as Canadian generally accepted auditing standards will always detect a at December 31, 2019, and the results of its operations and its cash flows material misstatement when it exists.
+Misstatements can arise from fraud for the year then ended in accordance with Canadian accounting standards or error and are considered material if, individually or in the aggregate, for not-for-profit organizations. they could reasonably be expected to influence the economic decisions